BingBongBonky/SentryHUD/README.md

 # SentryHUD

-SentryHUD is a little project I'm doing since I got bored and really don't like how my old HUD worked.
-It is a HUD from Scratch.
-I won't have a proper release for a while but if you have an issue you can make one on [the issues page](https://github.com/BingBongBonky/SentryHud/issues/new) of this repository.
+SentryHUD is a HUD from scratch made by me with the help of others.

+If you have an issue you can make one on [the issues page](https://github.com/BingBongBonky/SentryHud/issues/new) of this repository.

 ## Screenshots
 https://imgur.com/a/PlZ2Zm1